cs3org/OCM-API/IETF-RFC.md

 * __Invite Message__ - out-of-band message used to establish contact
 between parties and servers in the Invite Flow, containing an Invite Token (see below) and the Invite Sender's OCM Address
-* __Invite Sender__ - the party sending an Invite, identified by it's
+* __Invite Sender__ - the party sending an Invite, identified by its
 OCM Address
 * __Invite Receiver__ - the party receiving an Invite, identified by
-it's OCM Address
+its OCM Address
 * __Invite Sender OCM Server__ - the server holding an address book
 used by the Invite Sender, to which details of the Invite Receiver are to be added